This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not put any sharp or pointed objects inside the cast.

-Your PHP will tell you when you can start to use crutches.
+Your healthcare provider will tell you when you can start to use crutches.
 Crutches support your knee when you walk to help prevent a fall.
 Follow instructions about how much weight to put on your injured leg.
 Use crutches as directed.

 Elevate your knee above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your knee on pillows or blankets to keep it elevated comfortably.